MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 * [ ] Data hidden in a file

 Okay, so maybe research wasn't so helpful here.
 But we have at least a few pointers, so let's get started.
 Maybe the data will give more clues.

+From now on, we'll keep running track of which encodings we've used, as presumably each is only used once.

 ## Step 1: Starting File